-Numbered #39 the card shows a close-up yearbook style photo of Jose with a sly little grin on his face with the classic “Rated Rookie” graphic in the bottom left-hand corner… we love that Rated Rookie graphic… always have always will!
+Numbered #39 the card shows a close-up yearbook-style photo of Jose with a sly little grin on his face with the classic “Rated Rookie” graphic in the bottom left-hand corner… we love that Rated Rookie graphic… always has always will!

-A great high-end Canseco rookie card with the potential to earn a delicious ROI.
+A tremendous high-end Canseco rookie card with the potential to earn a delicious ROI.